Doridian/minit/README.md

 You can use both numeric signals and UIDs/GIDs as well as string representations.

-`/minit/onboot` is just any executable script (can work with shebang lines)
+`onboot` is just any executable script (can work with shebang lines)

 # Proxmox example